← Back to Documentation

 aro add git@github.com:arolang/csv-tools.git --branch develop

-When you run aro add, ARO clones the repository, validates its plugin.yaml manifest, and installs it into Plugins/.
+When you run aro add, ARO clones the repository, validates its plugin.yaml manifest, checks ARO version compatibility, compiles native plugins, and installs everything into Plugins/.

 Example Output